peak-gao/code-notes/Git/git-how-to.md

 - To remove ignored files, run `git clean -f -X` or `git clean -fX`
 - To remove ignored and non-ignored files, run `git clean -f -x` or `git clean -fx`

+##### Renaming a Repository
+Scenario: You'd like to rename the remote repository then update your local to point to that new name

+First rename the repository on github via settings

+Now update your local to reflect the new name:
+- example of updating local repo to sync to new name:
+`git remote set-url origin https://github.com/WeDoTDD/react-tdd-redux-e1-react-utils.git `

 # My Rebase Workflow
 #### General Commands